Culture Reviews

 “Death has to be understood with the senses, the mind doesn’t get it,” Hughes tells us, and my hands remember.
 The intimacy of the doula’s role in the liminal days around a death are described beautifully, “The rest of the world is out there happening, but we’re in time apart.”

 Despite its heavy-handed approach, I hope the exhibition will inspire necessary conversations.
 Hughes urges, “Make some decisions, have a vision…so that your life can end with the same spirit it was lived.”
-For some help to do this, Beyond Life has some useful tips, and Ash Hayhurst’s PDF ‘Making Informed Choices When Planning a Funeral – A Guide for Queer people’ is an excellent resource.
+For some help to do this, Beyond Life has some useful tips, and Ash Hayhurst’s PDF ‘Making Informed Choices When Planning a Funeral – A Guide for Queer People’ is an excellent resource.

 My spine is tingling as I watch ten performers solemnly walk along the path towards me, in Kensal Green Cemetery.
 They move at funeral pace, each holding a grief object, in a ritual procession of remembrance.
 I am here to support an intention to hold death in my awareness along with these non-professional dancers who, all over 60 are themselves turning towards mortality.